 Rita Dove

-Rita Dove is an acclaimed American poet and author.
-Born on August 28, 1952, in Akron, Ohio, she served as Poet Laureate Consultant in Poetry to the Library of Congress from 1993 to 1995 and as Poet Laureate of Virginia from 2004 to 2006.
-Dove has received numerous literary and academic honors, including the Pulitzer Prize for Poetry in 1987 for her book 'Thomas and Beulah.'
-Her work is known for its lyrical beauty and themes that include family, politics, history, and the African-American experience.
+Rita Dove is an American poet and essayist.
+She served as the Poet Laureate Consultant in Poetry to the Library of Congress from 1993 to 1995.
+Dove has received numerous awards for her work, including the Pulitzer Prize for Poetry in 1987 for her book 'Thomas and Beulah'.

 Books